written by:

-This February, during NFT Paris 2025, the 100 Collectors curated an exclusive experience for our members, securing free tickets to the conference and crafting a tailored program of must-see exhibitions and events across Paris.
+This February, during NFT Paris 2025, the 100 collectors curated an exclusive experience for our members, securing free tickets to the conference and crafting a tailored program of must-see exhibitions and events across Paris.
 The biggest highlight in our agenda was the private visit we organized to the studio of Aurèce Vettier, the art project founded by Paul Mouginot in 2019.
 On Saturday, the 15th, we stepped into his creative space for an intimate experience—one that offered a rare opportunity to meet the artist where digital experimentation and material craftsmanship converge.

 Welcoming us into his studio, Mouginot shared how Aurèce Vettier exists between the physical and digital worlds.
 The name itself, generated by an algorithm, reflects the project’s collaborative and experimental nature.
 He described his practice as a continuous dialogue—drawing, painting, and sculpting in the real world while simultaneously exploring the boundless possibilities of data and machine-generated elements.
 AI, in his view, is not a creator but an assistant, a tool for expanding conceptual possibilities rather than replacing human intuition.